codingforpleasure/customized-workspace/Ubuntu/useful-resources/generative_deep_learning.md

 * GANs produce **high quality outputs** but are most of the time difficult to train this stems from the adversarial setup which can cause problems such as **vanishing gradients** or **mode collapse**

+* downsides for example the sampling speed because of the sequential reverse process they are much slower compared to gans or vaes